Cleo A. O'Donnell: Playing career

-A native of Charlestown, Massachusetts, O'Donnell attended the Boston Latin School before enrolling at the College of Holy Cross in 1904.
+A native of Charlestown, Massachusetts, O'Donnell attended the Boston Latin School before enrolling at the College of the Holy Cross in 1904.
 He played four years for the Holy Cross Crusaders football team.
 He was a tackle in the 1904 and 1905 seasons, and end in 1906, and a fullback in 1907.
 In the final game of the 1906 season, played at the Polo Grounds, O'Donnell scored both of Holy Cross's touchdowns in a 15–6 win over Fordham.
 He was selected by his teammates as captain of the 1907 team.
 His final game for Holy Cross was a 34–0 loss to Fordham.
 Despite the one-sided game, The New York Times singled out "O'Donnell's Pretty Play" as the feature of the contest.
 The Times wrote:

 Again and again by the sheer force of his phenomenal running O'Donnell took the ball through the Fordham line and gained a dozen first downs.
 In fact, not once during the whole progress of the game was the remarkable back stopped for a loss, but, unsupported as he was, the herculean task of beating a well-drilled eleven was too much for him. ...
 Several stretches of thirty yards were made by his rushing, but eventually Holy Cross was forced to kick, and their advances ended there.